nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 * Scroll down to the "Article status" tab and click on "Change article status" to "Accept and proceed to copy editing" or "Reject this article" (both highlighted in red)

 <img src="Final_decision.svg" alt="Final decision" width="400"/>

+If accepted, the paper then proceeds to the layout editing phase for final publication.